 Our team in Playa del Carmen is working on bringing together community stakeholders to address the root causes of animal suffering in order to improve dog and cat care, reduce the number of strays, and support humane approaches to population control.
 They are developing approaches that include education, the provision of veterinary care, research, outreach, and policy to improve the welfare of dogs and cats.

 What's not Included

-The Yucatan Peninsula is famous for being the native home to the Mayan people until the 16th century.
-Still today you can visit the ancient ruins of the Mayan people in various places throughout the peninsula.
+The Yucatan Peninsula is famous for being home to the indigenous Mayan people until the 16th century.
+Still today you can visit the ancient ruins of the Mayans in various areas throughout the peninsula.

 Playa del Carmen is a popular touristic city, and people from different nationalities and different states in Mexico have moved there looking for a better life.
 This has made it one of the fastest growing cities in Latin America.

 On your arrival day (Friday) you will stay at a local hotel, and then on the next day (Saturday) you will move into the accommodations and receive an orientation, join a welcome meeting, and hear a brief introduction to the project.
 Further training will be provided during your first week in Playa del Carmen and some of it will be provided as needed, depending on the current activities at the project and on your past experience.

 Tasks and activities on the project are wide-ranging and depend on the needs at any time and any specific skills you might be able to bring.
 You should be prepared for some degree of change in the field.

 - assisting in the preparation for daily neutering and spaying surgeries (always lead by local vets)

 - assisting in the recovery area by playing and taking care of the animals, cutting their nails, cleaning their ears and removing ticks